aiven/aiven-docs/docs/products/cassandra/concepts/cross-cluster-replication.md

 in the Apache Cassandra documentation.

 ## Limitations {#ccr-limitations}

+-  This feature requires `[Pro Platform](/docs/platform/concepts/pro-platform)` enabled on your Aiven organization and `[Pro Features](/docs/platform/concepts/pro-platform)` enabled on your Aiven project.

 -   It is not possible to connect two existing services to become a CCR pair.
 But you still can: